Marriage in Australia: Recognition of foreign marriages

-So, for example, even though it may be legal for a person under the age of 18 to marry abroad, such a marriage will not be recognised as valid under Australian law, even when the underage partner turns 18.

 Marriages performed abroad do not require to be registered in Australia, and it is advisable that the couple obtain and retain the marriage certificate from the relevant authority in the country in which the marriage took place.

 Registration

 It is compulsory for marriages entered into in Australia to be registered in the appropriate state or territory registry.
 In Australia, after the marriage ceremony, the marriage celebrant will send a certified copy of Notice to the Registrar of Births, Deaths and Marriages of the state or territory in which the marriage took place.
 The Registrar uses the information in the Notice to register the marriage.
 A failure to register does not invalidate the marriage, but the registrar cannot issue a marriage certificate until the marriage is registered.

 Marriages entered into abroad do not need to be registered in Australia.

 Proof of marriage

 In Australia, the marriage celebrant will at the time of marriage prepare three copies of a certificate, one for forwarding to the appropriate state or territory registry, one for the couple and one retained by the celebrant.
 While legally valid as proof of marriage, the couple’s copy is not generally acceptable as an official document.

 The state or territory registrars will, on application by either spouse, issue a marriage certificate which is considered to be an acceptable and secure secondary identity document especially for the purposes of change of name, and needs to be obtained separately, for a fee, generally some time after the marriage.
 This document can be verified electronically by the Attorney-General of Australia's Document Verification Service.
 States and territories sometimes market commemorative marriage certificates, which generally have no official document status.

 Marriage certificates are generally not used in Australia, other than to prove change-of-name, and proof of marital status for probate purposes or in a divorce application.
 Some visa categories require a certificate (where a partner is to be associated with a primary applicant), however there are similar categories of partner visas that do not.

 In the case of foreign marriages, the foreign marriage certificate is normally adequate proof of marriage.